 Matthias Steiner: It still plays a role in my life.
 Not such a major one as it used to do, but after all, this is the trade I learned.
 I still train with the barbell.
 Not to do so would be such a shame – and a little stupid as well.
 Ultimately, when performed correctly, training with a barbell is more effective than traditional training.
 I can train more effectively in a shorter period of time.

-Boosted by trends like CrossFit, the barbell is currently experiencing a renaissance in fitness sports.
+Boosted by current fitness trends, the barbell is currently experiencing a renaissance in fitness sports.

 Absolutely.
 More and more studios and types of other sports are incorporating barbell training.
 Track and field, basketball, swimming – they all benefit from strength training with the barbell.
 Yet this hype can also be problematic in fitness studios: You can end up doing a lot wrong.
 When I watch videos online, for example, when they’re trying to teach a squat: There’s a lot that’s not right.
 And we’re just talking about a basic exercise here, not the snatch or the clean and jerk.